Anxiety Final

 2. Mindfulness and Relaxation Techniques:

-• Practice deep breathing, meditation, or progressive muscle relaxation to calm the mind and body as detailed in our Morning Routines section of Daily Care.
+• Practice deep breathing, meditation, or progressive muscle relaxation to calm the mind and body as detailed in our Power of Daily Routines section.

 3. Positive Visualization: